knuckolls/knife-santoku/README.md

 Santoku is primarily used for firing off notifications when knife commands are run.
 There are two concepts in Santoku: callbacks, and notifiers.
 Santoku fires off callbacks before and after any knife command is run.
 Callbacks can be any arbitrary ruby code in config/santoku-before.rb or config/santoku-after.rb.
 However, they are primarily made up of regexp matcher functions that fire off notifications to Santoku notification plugins.

-Right now only Hipchat & Campfire support has been written.
+Right now only Hipchat, Campfire & Email support has been written.
+Email support is built using pony, reference the pony gem for email config options.
 More work will be done to let you drop your own notification classes into the  lib/santoku/ folder of your chef repo to build integrations with your favorite systems.
 If you build out something and would like it added to the master project just send me a pull request.

 You don't have to use Santoku for notifications, that's just what it was originally built for.